-- It provides a window of opportunity to identify issues associated with credit card payments, including unauthorized use of a credit card.
-This may assist with addressing criminal activity and deterring fraud. - It provides a window of opportunity for a complainant to file a Uniform Domain Name Dispute Resolution Policy (UDRP) proceeding without the domain being transferred to a new registrar.
-Once the proceeding is underway, the domain will be locked in relation to the dispute. - For registrants who legitimately want to transfer a domain shortly after registration, the working group believes that 30 days is a reasonable period of time to wait.
+• It provides a window of opportunity for a complainant to file a Uniform Domain Name Dispute Resolution Policy (UDRP) proceeding without the domain being transferred to a new registrar.
+Once the proceeding is underway, the domain will be locked in relation to the dispute.

+For registrants who legitimately want to transfer a domain shortly after registration, the working group believes that 30 days is a reasonable period of time to wait.